 Minimum Aquarium Size: 20 gallons

 Aquarium Suitability: Generally Durable and Hardy

 Captive Care: The Yellow Watchman Goby is the most popular shrimp goby in the trade and for good reason.
-They are a beautiful and fun fish that come out of their small caves to watch over their tankmates.
-The blue spots on their head, dorsal fin and flanks make them a very colorful and even more attractive fish.
+They are beautiful and fun fish that come out of their small caves to watch over their tankmates.
+The blue spots on their head, dorsal fin, and flanks make them very colorful and attractive fish.
 The Yellow Watchman Goby also readily adapts to the aquarium and has even spawned in some tanks when paired.
 It’s a good idea to provide a sand or gravel bottom for these fish as they like to create hiding spaces and small caves to feel safe.
-They will also accept Snapping shrimp as roommates, its one of the most fun pair to watch as the Yellow Watchman Goby stands guard as the shrimp meticulously cleans and builds their shared hole in the sand.
+They will also accept Snapping shrimp as roommates, it’s one of the most fun pairs to watch as the Yellow Watchman Goby stands guard as the shrimp meticulously cleans and builds their shared hole in the sand.
 Placing two in one tank can be a bit risky as they will attack other shrimp gobies, but in most cases that happens in smaller aquariums.
-Lastly, make sure to have a tight fitting lid as these guys do jump when spooked.
+Lastly, make sure to have a tight-fitting lid as these guys do jump when spooked.